Mount Taibai: Environment

 Flora from both the sub-tropical and warm temperate climates inhabit areas of Taibai.
 Due to the mountain's rapid rises in elevation, plants from the middle temperate climate and alpine climates are also found in the same areas.
 Within the Nature Preserve's borders more than 1,700 different types of seed-bearing plants are found, comprising approximately 60% of the flora in the Qinling Range.
-Among the flora are found many second- and third-tier protected Chinese species, such as chuan-guo wine (Sinofranchetia), Eucommia, Kingdonia, Dipteronia sinensis, Cercidiphyllum japonicum, Euptelea pleiosperma, Acer miaotaiense, Trochodendraceae, Sinowilsonia, Taibai rainbow (Larix chinensis), Qinling crow's head (Aconitum lioui), Chinese hemlock, Populus purdomii, Circaeasteraceae, and purple-speckled peony (Paeonia rockii), and others.
+Among the flora are found many second- and third-tier protected Chinese species, such as chuan-guo vine (Sinofranchetia), Eucommia, Kingdonia, Dipteronia sinensis, Cercidiphyllum japonicum, Euptelea pleiosperma, Acer miaotaiense, Trochodendraceae, Sinowilsonia, Taibai rainbow (Larix chinensis), Qinling crow's head (Aconitum lioui), Chinese hemlock, Populus purdomii, Circaeasteraceae, and purple-speckled peony (Paeonia rockii), and others.
 About 40 types of animals inhabit the area, as well as 230 species of birds and several species of amphibians.

 Mount Taibai National Forest Park is located within the borders of Tanggu in Mei County, Shaanxi.

 Birds-eye panorama, taken from the Bodhisattva Temple at 2300m.

 A panorama in the heart of Taibai (with small hut in the center), taken from Doumu Palace, elev.
 2900m.